-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more.
+Services that are covered for you What you must pay when you get these services Opioid Treatment Program Services \$0 copayment for Medicare- Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: covered opioid treatment program services.
+Your provider may need to obtain prior authorization.
+U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing □ Intake activities Periodic assessments Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to: □ X-rays \$15 copayment for each Medicare-covered standard X- ray service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Opioid Treatment Program Services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments \$0 copayment for Medicare-covered opioid treatment program services.
-Your provider may need to obtain prior authorization. \$0 copayment for Medicare-covered opioid treatment program services.
-Outpatient Diagnostic Tests and Therapeutic Services and Supplies Covered services include, but are not limited to:
+Your provider may need to obtain prior authorization.